hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Value sets are defined in AU Base when:
 * there is no available FHIR value set (including in [HL7 Terminology (THO)](https://build.fhir.org/ig/HL7/UTG/documentation.html)) that matches the set of values for usage agreed by the responsible work group
-* the content of the value set is not predominantly SNOMED CT or LOINC*<sup>1</sup>
+* the content of the value set is not predominantly SNOMED CT or LOINC<sup>1</sup>
 * the use is not specific to a single use case or domain (i.e. not specific to a single IG)

-*<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*
+*<sup>1</sup>Value sets defined for usage in HL7 AU IGs that are SNOMED CT or LOINC predominant are managed by the work group and published via the [National Clinical Terminology Service (NCTS)](https://www.healthterminologies.gov.au/) directly rather than AU Base.*

 ##### Terminology Selection
 Compliance with the FHIR standard is mandatory.
 This can mean that some terminology rules are pre-determined for example supplying at least the standardised LOINC coding for vital signs observations defined in the FHIR standard or complying with extensible and required bindings defined for elements in the FHIR standard.

 When selecting terminology for use in an Australia healthcare context some rules of thumb apply:
-* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. AllergyIntolerance.reaction.manifestation) and should always be considered.
+* SNOMED CT-AU is the default preferred terminology for clinical concepts (e.g. `AllergyIntolerance.reaction.manifestation`) and should always be considered.
   * Where available, nationally agreed clinical reference set are considered as the starting position for the set of values when SNOMED CT-AU is agreed to be the terminology bound in the HL7 AU specification.
 * An alternative terminology endorsed by a peak body or relevant national authority may override the preference for SNOMED CT-AU (e.g. RCPA endorsed pathology reporting terminology is LOINC).
   * The endorsed set of values, where available, should be considered as the starting position for the set of values (e.g. the [RCPA - SPIA Chemical Pathology Terminology Reference Set](https://www.healthterminologies.gov.au/integration/R4/fhir/ValueSet/spia-chemical-pathology-refset-3?ui:source=search)).